The Freethinker (journal)

-The Freethinker was a British secular humanist magazine, founded by G.W.
-Foote in 1881.
+The Freethinker is a British secular humanist publication, founded by G. W. Foote in 1881.
 One of the world's oldest surviving freethought publications, it moved online-only in 2014.

 It has always taken an unapologetically atheist, anti-religious stance.
 In Issue 1 (May, 1881), Foote set out The Freethinker's purpose:

 Although closely linked with the National Secular Society for most of its history (NSS Presidents and General Secretaries have at various times also served as Freethinker editor), The Freethinker is strictly autonomous and is not, and never has been, published by the NSS; it has been published by G. W. Foote & Co.
 Ltd. since its inception.

 In 2006, the magazine's front-page masthead was changed from "Secular humanist monthly" to "The Voice of Atheism since 1881".

-Barry Duke was the editor from 1998 until January 2022.
-Emma Park succeeded him from January 2022.
+Daniel James Sharp is the current editor, succeeding Emma Park from April 2024.

 History

 Following the publication of anti-religious cartoons in the Christmas 1882 edition of The Freethinker, Foote was prosecuted for blasphemy, and sentenced to 12 months imprisonment with hard labour.
 On receiving his sentence from Mr Justice North (a devout Catholic), Foote said "with great deliberation" to the Judge "My Lord, I thank you; it is worthy of your creed".
 His description of this experience was published in 1886 as Prisoner for Blasphemy.

 The April 2014 edition of The Freethinker contained an announcement that the May issue would be the last to appear in print; publication would continue online.
 The Freethinker kept its own website until all new content was moved to a section of the Patheos website, the first article appearing on 16 July 2021.

 The Freethinker bulletin of 22 January 2022 announced that Barry Duke was moving to the newly established OnlySky website.
 His successor, Emma Park, was announced on The Freethinker website on 27 January 2022.
 In June 2022 Barry Duke explained that although The Freethinker was due to move from the Patheos website to OnlySky, the board of G. W. Foote & Co.
 Ltd. decided to keep its own dedicated website and to terminate his editorship.
+He was succeeded by Emma Park.

+On 1 April 2024, a bulletin from The Freethinker announced that Daniel James Sharp had succeeded Emma Park as editor from this date.